twenty20solutions/pcutils/README.md

 Executes an HTTP request.
 - `options` request options.
 See [`request` options documentation](https://github.com/request/request#requestoptions-callback)
-- returns a Bluebird promise that is resolved with the `request` response object, unless `options.returnBody` is set to `true`, in that case, it resolves the promise with the body content.
+- returns a promise that is resolved with the `request` response object, unless `options.returnBody` is set to `true`, in that case, it resolves the promise with the body content.